rubocop/ruby-style-guide/README.md

 ([PEP-8](http://www.python.org/dev/peps/pep-0008/)) and we never got an official guide, documenting Ruby coding style and best practices.
 And I do believe that style matters.
-I also believe that such fine fellows, like us Ruby developers, should be quite capable to produce this coveted document.
+I also believe that such crafty coders, like us Ruby developers, should be quite capable to produce this coveted document.

 This guide started its life as our internal company Ruby coding guidelines